mlflow/mlflow/docs/source/tracking/tutorials/local-database.rst

         # Use the model to make predictions on the test dataset.
         predictions = rf.predict(X_test)

-Step 4: View logged Run in Tracking UI
+Step 4: View your logged Run in the Tracking UI
 --------------------------------------

-Once your training job finishes, you can run following command to launch the MLflow UI.
-You have to specify the path to SQLite database file with ``--backend-store-uri`` option.
+Once your training job finishes, you can run the following command to launch the MLflow UI (You will have to specify the path to SQLite database file with ``--backend-store-uri`` option):

 .. code-section::